-From figuring what day it is or what day of the week does May 30, 2050, falls on, to perform all kinds of mathematical equations, PHP can perform all types of calculations.
+From figuring out what day it is or what day of the week May 30, 2050, falls, to performing all kinds of mathematical equations, PHP can perform all types of calculations.

 Mathematical expressions are made up of operands and operators.
-The basic mathematical addition, subtraction, division, and multiplication are done using mathematical operators in PHP.
-Large numbers of mathematical functions are a part of PHP core and no installation is required to use them.
+Basic mathematical addition, subtraction, division, and multiplication are done using mathematical operators in PHP.
+Large numbers of mathematical functions are a part of the PHP core and no installation is required to use them.

 Collects user Information

-PHP collects the user information and also lets users interact directly with the script.
+PHP collects user information and also lets users interact directly with the script.

-It is something really simple like collecting a temperature value and convert it from degrees to another format or into something that user wants to.
-Or even something much more extensive like adding their information to the address book, participating in a survey or letting them post on a forum.
+It is something really simple like collecting a temperature value and converting it from degrees to another format or into something that the user wants.
+Or even something much more extensive like adding their information to the address book, participating in a survey, or letting them post on a forum.

 Interacts with MySQL Databases

 This lets you create pages on the fly using the contents of the database.
-The complex tasks like creating a website search feature, setting up a login system, or keep your store’s product catalog and inventory online can also be performed.
+Complex tasks like creating a website search feature, setting up a login system, or keeping your store’s product catalog and inventory online can also be performed.
 PHP and MySQL can also be used to set up an automated picture gallery to showcase the products

 Works with cookies